Power Dynamics in Gaslighting Explained

 2. Social Power

-Gaslighting combined with social power is particularly effective because the gaslighter can preemptively brief others, establish a narrative before the target has a chance to share theirs, and then use that social consensus as evidence.
+Gaslighting plus social power is brutal because the network backs one story.
 "Everyone who knows us sees it this way.
-Even your own family thinks you're overreacting."
-The social network becomes an extension of the gaslighter's reality.
+Even your family thinks you're overreacting."
+The crowd becomes part of the gaslighter's reality.

 3. Epistemic Power